 The food in Nepal differs from one culture to another.
-Nepal, especially Kathmandu is world?s one of the best places for dine and wine, from traditional Nepali dishes to continental cuisines.?
+Nepal, especially Kathmandu is the world's one of the best places for dining and wine, from traditional Nepali dishes to continental cuisines.?
 Here are some of the typical food items from different cultures in Nepal.

-Nepali cuisine called Daal Bhaat Tarkaari--Lentil soup, rice and vegetable is not only meal of Nepalese but it is what most of Nepali ever eat twice a day, almost every day and they do not feel they have eaten properly without it.
+Nepali cuisine called Daal Bhaat Tarkaari--Lentil soup, rice, and vegetable is not the only meal of Nepalese but it is what most Nepali ever eat twice a day, almost every day and they do not feel they have eaten properly without it.
 The food is synonyms for food to Nepali.
-It is a meal that really meant to be eaten at home--during your stay in village, or trekking and travelling especially off the beaten track, you will only get such food during the trip.
+It is a meal that really meant to be eaten at home--during your stay in the village, or trekking and traveling especially off the beaten track, you will only get such food during the trip.

-Dal -- lentil soup usually eaten with rice, the most popular lentils used as dal in Nepal are black, red and yellow.
+Dal -- lentil soup is usually eaten with rice, the most popular lentils used as dal in Nepal are black, red, and yellow.

-Gundrook-Dheedo -- equally popular among Nepali and foreign tourists, Gundrook-Dheedo is a sugar-free dish made of wheat, maize and dried green vegetable.
+Gundrook-Dheedo -- equally popular among Nepali and foreign tourists, Gundrook-Dheedo is a sugar-free dish made of wheat, maize, and a dried green vegetable.
 The food is high on nutrition level and satisfies the taste buds as well.

 Sag -- Green vegetables--spinach, mustard greens, or broad-leaved mustard.
 A standard accompaniment to plain rice for lunch or dinner

 Masu -- the meat with spices (curry) and gravy, usually served with rice.
-Majority of Nepalese eat chicken, mutton.
+The majority of Nepalese eat chicken, mutton.
 Some eat buffalo and pork.
 Almost no one eats cow.
-Killing cow is prohibited in Nepal
+The killing of a cow is prohibited in Nepal

-Choyla -- Newari grilled/roasted spicy meat usually eaten as appetizer with liquor
+Choyla -- Newari grilled/roasted spicy meat usually eaten as an appetizer with liquor

-Gundruk -- A dried and fermented green vegetables leaves, when made to soup gives a slightly sour, slightly tangy.
+Gundruk -- A dried and fermented green vegetable leaves, when made to soup gives a slightly sour, slightly tangy.

-Samay Baji -- Newari beaten rice with roasted meat, smoked fish, boiled-then-fried egg, black soybeans and diced ginger, usually a ritual food.
+Samay Baji -- Newari beat rice with roasted meat, smoked fish, boiled-then-fried egg, black soybeans, and diced ginger, usually a ritual food.

-Achar --a sour, spice or sweet pickle, can also be made in a varieties of ways.
-The most poplar pickles are made of ground tomatoes, sliced radish, ground-coriander, boiled or diced potatoes.
+Achar --a sour, spice, or sweet pickle, can also be made in a variety of ways.
+The most popular pickles are made of ground tomatoes, sliced radish, ground-coriander, boiled, or diced potatoes.

 Tongba -- Tongba is homemade wine.
 Fermented millet seeds are put in a wooden or plastic mug which is filled with hot water, one sip through a bamboo straw as more hot water is added which makes Tongba go down easily with greater impact and taste.
-Many consume this drink during winter season, and it is also a favorite drink among the tourists.
+Many consume this drink during the winter season, and it is also a favorite drink among the tourists.